 It seems his death certificate says that the cause of death was influenza and Lobor pneumonia.
 The death was registered by his brother John Cameron of the Liverpool Arms Buckley.

-Excerpt from Neil’s Obituary, Flintshire Observer 7th November 1918 (Page 4 Col 5/6) additional text from the newspaper which the website would not let me insert, for some unknown reason, – “workmen of deceased were sent, among others.
+The excerpt from Neil’s Obituary, Flintshire Observer 7th November 1918 (Page 4 Col 5/6) is shown below.
+Additional text from the newspaper which the website would not let me insert, for some unknown reason, – “workmen of deceased were sent, among others.
 The Vicar of St. Mark’s conducted the service in the Church and at the graveside.”

 Cornelius Cameron did not die in action but there is little doubt that he died because of the wounds he received in the war.
 He has a just and deserved place on the Connah’s Quay Memorial.
 His civilian status when he died, however, seems to have led to him not being recognised by the Commonwealth War Grave Commission.
 Mavis Williams, became aware of this injustice as she researched this soldier.
 She believed that he was an obvious candidate for the ‘Come in from the cold’ project and set about presenting the evidence to the Commonwealth War Graves Commission’.
 She received this e mail from them on 8th July 2011.